mitshell/CryptoMobile/README.md

 ### Milenage
 This is Python wrapper over the Milenage algorithm.
-The mode of operation is written in Python, and makes use of the AES function from the pycrypto package.
+The mode of operation is written in Python, and makes use of the AES function from one of the AES Python backend found.

 c1 to c5 and r1 to r5 constants are implemented as class attribute.
 The class must be instantiated with the OP parameter.